govuk-one-login/life-events-platform/doc/infrastructure.md

 ## Creating a new AWS user

-When a new AWS user is created, they should be added to the `all_users` group on AWS to enforce MFA.
+When a new AWS user is created, they should be added to the `mfa_enforced` group on AWS to enforce MFA.